harrybreak/sar-broker/README.md

 # Broker API : Overview

-SAR1 is a Java package geared to allow tasks communicating each others locally.
+SAR is a Java package geared to allow tasks communicating each others locally.
 A ``Broker``, instantiated from the main thread, connects and accepts connection requests from other brokers through a dedicated connection port (80 by default).
 This object establishes connections between tasks.
 A ``Channel`` is a stream that stores the messages sent by tasks into a circular FIFO lossless buffer.
 This object is created whenever two brokers are connected each others.
-A ``Task`` is a runnable object that can be connected to an other one via the main instiated ``Broker``.
+A ``Task`` is a runnable object that can be connected to an other one via an instiated ``Broker``.
 A task can send messages to multiple other tasks because it can read from the channel as many bytes as the program wills to, from whomever send them.

 ## How to use it ?